stefanache/xampp_apache_https_ssl_443/README.md

                                  C:\xampp\apache\crt\makecert.bat
-            3. Run macert.bat and put at first question the response: site.test and the rest accept all
+            3. Run macert.bat and put at first question the response: site.test and the rest accept all.
+               The result will be one subdirecory site.test and in this c:\xampp\apache\crt\site.test\
+               will be 2 files(server.key,server.crt):
+                 -RSA private key:
+                                 c:\xampp\apache\crt\site.test\server.key
+                 -Digital autosigned certificate:
+                                 c:\xampp\apache\crt\site.test\server.crt
 </pre>